-The 32-point Master of Arts (M.A.) degree in Private School Leadership consists of required core courses.
+The 32-point Master of Arts (M.A.) degree in Private School Leadership consists of required core courses and elective course options.
 Students in the M.A. program may not apply prior graduate credits towards the degree unless they were earned at Teachers College and are approved by the student's academic advisor.

-Please note: This course of study does not lead to state administrative certification as a public school principal or superintendent.
+Please note: These courses of study do not lead to state administrative certification as a public school principal or superintendent.